This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 These sources will help guide you to a lawyer with the right experience and area of specialty to help you and your child.

-Don’t settle for a lawyer who has never handled a medical malpractice or discrimination case, or you risk not having a good result for your child.
+Don’t settle for a lawyer who has never handled a medical malpractice or discrimination case.
+Without the right lawyer, you risk not getting the best result for your child.

 When you realize it’s time to file a lawsuit on behalf of your child with cerebral palsy, be ready for a long journey.

 In South Carolina, as in other states, the filing process can be lengthy, complicated, and confusing.
-But if you are patient and have the right lawyer to guide your steps, the outcome is likely to be in your favor.
+But if you are patient and have the right lawyer to guide your steps, the outcome will likely be in your favor.

 Get Matched with a Leading Birth Injury Attorney in Your Area